darkeclipz/computing-system/README.md

 # Computing System
 This is a C# implementation of the book The Elements of Computing Systems by Noam Nisan & Shimon Schocken.
 Instead of grabbing a soldering iron, all the logic is done with C# implementations of logical gates to simulate it as much as possible.
 For this same reason, I also tried to minimize repetitive code.
 However, I want to make sure that any logic that is performed is only done by the logical building blocks that are created in the project.

-Also worth noting is that the clock speed is very low.
-It is estimated for 50 cycles per second.
-For the clock I'm currently using a Timer, which lowest tick speed is 1m/s.
-So the theoretical speed with the Timer is about 500 cycles per second.
-I wonder if it is worth it to implement any other mechanism because the Windows OS scheduler will &@#$ it up.

-*Framework:* .NET Core

 ## Setup
 Currently only the hardware is working.
 It can be seen by cloning the project and running the tests.